 How to identify your ideal target group

-As a tour operator you want to attract your ideal target group.
-Get to know your ideal customer by identifying your buyer persona(s).
-Use this information to tailor your tours and marketing, based on their needs and interests.
+As a tour operator or travel agency you want to attract your ideal target group.
+Get to know your ideal customer by identifying buyer persona(s).

 Buyer persona